Traditionally, when I teach content proofreading tips, I treat them as separate tasks from content editing.

 2. Stop at every punctuation mark

 Proofreading is all about paying attention to little details that help your audience effortlessly understand your message.
+It’s why you hire a content editor to help you out when you don’t have time.

 Pause at every comma, period, apostrophe, quotation mark, etc. to make sure you’ve used them correctly.